pyca/cryptography/docs/fernet.rst

                         provided (or is ``None``), the age of the message is not considered.
         :returns bytes: The original plaintext.
-        :raises InvalidToken: If the ``ciphertext`` is in any way invalid, this exception is raised.
-A ciphertext may be invalid for a number of reasons: it is older than the ``ttl``, it is malformed, or it does not have a valid signature.
+        :raises InvalidToken: If the ``token`` is in any way invalid, this exception is raised.
+A token may be invalid for a number of reasons: it is older than the ``ttl``, it is malformed, or it does not have a valid signature.

 .. class:: InvalidToken